Complete Guide For Solar Power British Columbia 2020

-The upfront cost of installation is obviously one of the largest factors that determines whether or not a person is going to switch to solar.
-The current prices in BC range from $2.25-$3.35 with the average price being somewhere around $2.64.
+The upfront cost of installation is obviously one of the largest factors that determine whether or not a person is going to switch to solar.
+The current average price range in British Columbia is about $2.54-$2.69/kWh.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

 BC does not have any PACE programs for solar, but two similar programs exist for energy efficiency upgrades:

 The first is the City of Nelson’s On-Bill Financing Program which allows homeowners to borrow up to $16,000 for home energy upgrades and pay it back through their Nelson Hydro electric bill.
 Loans are approved based purely on payment history and property verification – no personal income or credit information is needed!

 The second program is the Penticton Home Energy Loan Program which grants loans up to $10,000 to be paid back through your Penticton Electric Utility bill.
 However, this is not a true PACE program as the loan is dependent on your personal credit history.

 Obviously though, PACE is not the only way to finance a solar system.
 Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgages (for new builds), or through energy loans.

 - As low as prime +1%